 Connect the development kit to your PC using a USB cable and power on or reset the kit.

-Open a terminal emulator and observe that the sample starts, provisions certificates, and starts to download.
+Open a terminal emulator that supports VT100/ANSI escape characters and observe that the sample starts, provisions certificates, and starts to download.

 Observe that the progress bar fills up as the download progresses.